 Who was Enslaved at Liberty Hall?: The Van Horne Family: Peter, Sarah, and Robert

-Peter and Sarah Van Horne were a married couple who were enslaved by Susan (Livingston) [Kean] Niemcewicz at Liberty Hall.
-We do not know when they were brought to Liberty Hall, when they met, or when they married.
+Peter and Sarah Van Horne were a married couple who were enslaved by Susan Livingston Kean Niemcewicz at Liberty Hall.
+We are not certain when they met and married or what their relationship looked like.
 Legal records often erased the individuality of enslaved people, presenting them only as property and making it difficult to get a sense of who they truly were.
 But there are some hints in historical records that we can use to learn more about this family.

 A document from 1822 recording the birth of Robert Van Horne mentioning his mother Sarah but not his father.